rachmach95/PoetryComparison/units/01-theory/01-starting/day03.md

 ## Questions As You Prepare For Class

 * What problem is Vannevar Bush solving by writing this essay?
-* How does the organization of information Bush describes, change our understanding of writing?
+* How does the organization of information Bush describes change our understanding of writing?
 * What does a Memex look like?

 ## Today's Outline